-National pedestrian advocacy organization America Walks reminds people that the National Highway Traffic Safety Administration (NHTSA) has proposed a new rule on vehicle safety standards and that there is an opportunity right now to weigh in on it.
+National pedestrian advocacy organization America Walks reminds people that the National Highway Traffic Safety Administration (NHTSA) has proposed a new rule on vehicle safety standards and that the deadline to weigh in on it is approaching.

 The proposed standard calls for vehicle manufacturers to redesign vehicle hoods to be less deadly for pedestrians.